Why Event Naming Matters

 adb shell setprop debug.firebase.analytics.app your.package.name

-This shows you exactly what Firebase is receiving, no surprises later.
+This shows you exactly what Firebase is receiving.

 β οΈ Naming Mistakes That Will Haunt You

-- Duplicate events with different names β can't build funnels
+- Duplicate events with different names β can't build simple funnels

-- No naming convention β analytics team quits
+- No naming convention β data becomes messy

-- Parameters instead of events (or vice versa) β messy data
+- Parameters instead of events (or vice versa) β more messy data

 - Tracking too many one-off events β sampling, quota issues